-- 1. Participate, in the weekly class discussion, - 2.
+- 1. Participate in the group Discussion Board assignments. - 2.
 Complete at least 336 hours of field work during the semester. - 3.
 Submit all required documents (refer to the section entitled COURSE DOCUMENTS), and - 4.
-Receive a satisfactory evaluation of performance
+Receive a satisfactory evaluation of performance.

-Late Work, Attendance, and Make Up Work Policies:
+Late Work, Attendance/Participation, and Make Up Work Policies: